 On July 18, 2011, we announced that NicVAX did not meet its primary endpoint in the first of our two confirmatory Phase III clinical trials.
 A preliminary assessment of the trial data showed that subjects treated with NicVAX quit smoking at a similar rate of approximately 11% compared to subjects who received placebo.
 As in previous trials, NicVAX was well-tolerated with a clinically acceptable safety and tolerability profile.
-The study was a double-blinded, placebo-controlled trial of 1,000 patients.
+The study was a double-blinded, placebo-controlled trial which enrolled approximately 1,000 subjects.
 The primary endpoint of the study was the abstinence rate for 16 weeks ending at 12 months.
 Abstinence was evaluated by self-reported cigarette consumption and biologically verified by exhaled carbon monoxide.
 Secondary endpoints included the abstinence rate at various time intervals, safety and immunogenicity, and the effect of NicVAX on withdrawal symptoms, cigarette consumption, smoking satisfaction and nicotine dependency.
+Further post-hoc analysis of the data indicated that subjects with higher anti-nicotine antibodies quit smoking for 36 weeks (from weeks 17 to 52) at a significantly greater rate than placebo, consistent with earlier finding from the Phase IIb proof-of-concept.
+These sub-population associations await confirmation in the second Phase III trial.

-The results of our second confirmatory Phase III clinical trial, which has a similar design and conduct to the first trial, are expected near the end of this year or the beginning of 2012.
-As we await the results of the second Phase III trial, we are in the process of assessing the reasons for the disappointing results from the first trial.
-Data from the second trial may provide clues that could help explain the results from the first trial.
-In addition, our board of directors will consider all strategic alternative options to preserve shareholder value while management works to further reduce our operational expenses.
+In March 2010, we initiated the second Phase III trial and announced the completion of enrollment in this Phase III trial in November 2010.
+The results of this second Phase III clinical trial, which has a similar design and conduct to the first trial are expected before the end of this year.
+Data from this second trial may provide clues that could help explain the results from the first trial.

-In November 2007, we announced the successful completion of a Phase IIb "proof-of-concept" clinical trial for NicVAX that demonstrated statistically significant rates of smoking cessation and continuous long-term smoking abstinence at 6 and 12 months for subjects injected with NicVAX as compared with subjects injected with placebo.
-In October 2008, we announced the results of a Phase II dose schedule optimization immunogenicity study assessing the antibody response and the safety of a six-dose immunization schedule.
-This study showed that significantly higher antibody levels can be generated earlier in a higher percentage of subjects than in previous studies and that the revised dose regimen continued to be well tolerated.
-These key results have confirmed the basis of our design for the NicVAX Phase III trials.
-In December 2008, we announced that we reached an agreement with the U.S. Food and Drug Administration (FDA) on a Special Protocol Assessment (SPA) for the pivotal Phase III clinical trials for NicVAX.
-The SPA forms the foundation to support approval of a Biologics License Application (BLA).
-In June 2009, we announced that we received Scientific Advice from the European Medicines Agency (EMA) which is well aligned with our SPA agreement with the FDA regarding the design of the trial.
+The results of the first Phase III trial were unexpected in view of the encouraging data from our Phase IIb proof-of-concept announced in November 2007.
+The Phase IIb study demonstrated statistically significant rates of smoking cessation and continuous long-term smoking abstinence at 6 and 12 months for subjects injected with NicVAX who had the highest immune response (top 30%) as compared with subjects injected with placebo.
+In December 2008, we announced that we reached an agreement with the U.S. Food and Drug Administration (FDA) on a Special Protocol Assessment (SPA) for the pivotal Phase III clinical trials for NicVAX and in June 2009, we announced that we received Scientific Advice from the European Medicines Agency (EMA).
 In September 2009, we announced that we received a \$10 million grant from the National Institute on Drug Abuse (NIDA) to partially offset the cost of the first of two Phase III studies that we are required to conduct by the FDA in support of NicVAX's licensure.
 In October 2009, we also announced the initiation of an investigator initiated clinical trial in the Netherlands to test the efficacy of a combined therapy of NicVAX with varenicline, or Chantix/Champix.
-In November 2009, we announced the initiation of the first of two Phase III efficacy trials in the U.S., which is the first such trial for an addiction vaccine, confirming NicVAX as the first in class nicotine vaccine in smoking cessation.
-The disappointing results fr
+In November 2009, we announced the initiation of the first of two Phase III efficacy trials in the U.S., which is the first such trial for an addiction vaccine.
+The results from this trial are discussed above.